Quantum Routing Framework (QRF)

 • KPI: Core micro-benchmark ≤ 1 ms (single route); full harness ≈ 1.10 s/route

-• Outputs: CSV metrics, scaling curve
+• Outputs: performance metrics, scaling curve

 IP & Confidentiality